FUE vs DHI hair transplant: everything you need to know to make the right choice

 Important Note: DHI is not always recommended for large bald areas, as it is more time-consuming and expensive.

-Maximizing Your Hair Transplant Results
+Maximize The Results Of Your Hair Transplant

 The success of a transplant depends as much on the technique chosen as on post-operative care.